In a historic first, former President Donald Trump is charged with 34 felony counts

 The charges were made public days after a Manhattan grand jury indicted Trump.

 "Under New York state law, it is a felony to falsify business records with intent to defraud, intent to conceal another crime," Manhattan District Attorney Alvin Bragg said in a news conference after Trump's arraignment.
 "That is exactly what this case is about: 34 false statements made to cover up other crimes.
-These are felony crimes in New York State no matter who you are."
+These are felony crimes in New York State no matter who you are.
+We cannot and will not normalize serious criminal conduct."

 Trump was seen entering a Manhattan courtroom for his arraignment at 2:28 p.m.
 ET, and left the courtroom at 3:25.
 Trump was not handcuffed when he entered the room, and did not speak when he exited.
 Trump was seen in photos seated at the defendant's table in the courtroom, in between his lawyers Joe Tacopina and Susan Necheles.
 New York police officers stood behind the table.